 - ·Common roles cluster around store opening team.

-- ·Compliance runs through Florida Department of Business and Professional Regulation.
+- ·Compliance runs through Florida Department of Commerce.

 Reference